-The new asphalt curb and swale is proposed between the stockpile yard and Old San Jose Creek in order to collect stormwater runoff and direct it to the northeast portion of the yard into the South Kellogg Avenue storm drain system.
 The stockpiles, crushing operations, and the yard areas are also proposed to be periodically sprayed with water to reduce fugitive dust.
 Facility operations, which have been ongoing since 2009/2010 without the required coastal development permit, involve stockpiling a large quantity of raw material (concrete/asphalt/aggregate), periodically crushing the raw material using a portable impact crusher, feeding the material into electric/hydraulic powered screening plant, and placing the finished product (recycled asphalt/aggregate building materials such as Class 2 road base) onto a finished stockpile using a radial stacker.
 Diesel-powered heavy equipment is used around the stockpiles to load and move raw materials and finished product around the site.
 The applicant has indicated that crushing activities are intended to only occur a few times annually after the raw material stockpile is full.
 When crushing activities occur, the work takes 1-3 weeks to complete.

-Given this intensity of this heavy industrial-type of facility proposed, an adequate buffer area between the development and the creek and its riparian corridor is particularly critical to absorb and filter nutrients and other pollutants that result from the facility in order to avoid or minimize impacts to water quality and significant degradation of environmentally sensitive habitat.
-According to a California Coastal Commission January 2007 report entitled, "Policies in Local Coastal Programs Regarding Development Setbacks and Mitigation Ratios for Wetlands and Other Environmentally Sensitive Habitat Areas," which documents and provides assessment of the resource protection policies in the Local Coastal Programs that exist in the state of California, research on the effectiveness of riparian buffers have found that 30-60m (97.5-195 feet) wide riparian buffer strips will effectively protect water resources through physical and chemical filtration processes.
+Given the intensity of this proposed heavy industrial-type of facility, an adequate buffer area between the development, on the one hand, and the creek and its riparian corridor on the other, is particularly critical to absorb and filter nutrients and other pollutants that result from the facility in order to avoid or minimize impacts to water quality and significant degradation of environmentally sensitive habitat.
+According to a California Coastal Commission January 2007 report entitled, "Policies in Local Coastal Programs Regarding Development Setbacks and Mitigation Ratios for Wetlands and Other Environmentally Sensitive Habitat Areas," which documents and provides assessment of the resource protection policies in the Local Coastal Programs that existed in the state of California at that time, research on the effectiveness of riparian buffers found that 30-60m (97.5-195 feet) wide riparian buffer strips will effectively protect water resources through physical and chemical filtration processes.
 For the purpose of filtering nitrogen compounds, a study determined that "the most effective buffers are at least 30m (97.5 feet) or 100 feet wide composed of native forest, and are applied to all streams, including small ones."
-Studies of the distribution of plant and bird species in relation to variable riparian buffer dimensions within several riparian systems have found that to include 90% of streamside plants, the minimum buffer ranged from 10m (32.5) feet) to 30m (97.5 feet), depending on the stream, whereas minimum buffers of 75m (250 feet) to 175m (570 feet) were needed to include 90% of the bird species.
+Studies of the distribution of plant and bird species in relation to variable riparian buffer dimensions within several riparian systems have found that to include 90% of streamside plants, the minimum buffer ranged from 10m (32.5 feet) to 30m (97.5 feet), depending on the stream, whereas minimum buffers of 75m (250 feet) to 175m (570 feet) were needed to include 90% of the bird species.
 Research suggests that recommended widths for ecological concerns in riparian buffer strips typically are much wider than those recommended for water quality concerns, often exceeding 100m (325 feet) in width.
 In general, as the goals of riparian buffers change from single function to multiple or system functions, the required buffer widths increase.
 For a riparian ESHA buffer to serve multiple functions, the research indicates that a 100-foot buffer is the absolute minimum required for protecting the habitat area and water quality from adverse environmental impacts caused by development.